BrutusTT/spy/README.md

 Parameters:

     []            - denotes optional parameter
-    <ModuleName>  - can be one of the following: - HCMarkerModule
+    <ModuleName>  - can be one of the following: - HCMarker
     <Name Prefix> - if a name is given it will be used as a prefix for the port names
                     e.g.:  --name test results in /test/JDModule/rpc

 Example:

-    python -m spy.modules.HCMarkerModuel --name MySpy
+    python -m spy.modules.HCMarker --name MySpy

 ## General